VegaDeftwing/OpGuidesHugoSrc/content/Music/m2-sources.md

 Well, very simply, it's a thing that oscillates- moves in a repeating pattern.
 Generally there are three ways you'll hear Oscillators refereed to as being VCO, DCO, or LFO.
 You may also see Oscillators in general refereed to with the abbreviation osc.
 Unfortunately, that can be confusing because OSC can also mean Open Sound Control, something I'll get into in the Sequencing and MIDI chapter in a bit.

 A **VCO** is a Voltage Controlled Oscillator.
-Back in VCV you saw these being emulated where each volt of constant input applied made the oscillator oscillator at twice the speed, one octave higher.
+Back in VCV you saw these being emulated where each volt of constant input applied made the oscillator oscillates at twice the speed, one octave higher.
 In real life, VCOs tend to be a bit unstable and have minor pitch drift.
 While this may sound like a negative, it's generally seen as a feature, as stacked, slightly out of tune oscillators sound really good.
 In fact, VCV Rack's basic VCO, 'VCO-1', emulates this behavior by default.

 A **DCO** is a Digitally Controlled Oscillator.
 These (usually) exhibit no pitch drift and are far easier to tune.

 Note that some hardware may go from a digital input to a VCO internally, or take a voltage pitch signal as input but just sample it to use a DCO internally.

 an **LFO** is a Low Frequency Oscillator, they can still be either digital or analog (DCO or VCO), but they typically have a max frequency of around a hundred hertz and are meant to be used to control other things, not make sound to hear directly.

+Some oscillators, weather digital or analog, cover enough range to be either a 'normal' oscillator used for sounds you're intended to hear or an LFO, so there's not always a clear distinction.

+Of note, you'll often hear people call non voltage controlled oscillators VCO's anyway. ╮(─▽─)╭

 Oscillators usually have very simple wave shapes as outputs.
 Typically, you'll see Sine ∿ , Triangle ʌ , Square ⎍ , and Saw waves as outputs.
 You may see other, more exotic wave forms though.